BitJam/live-kernel-updater/README.md

   -k --kernel=<kernel>  The version (uname -r) of the new kernel -K --keep-old         Keep the old module directory in the initrd
-     --pause            Wait for user input before existing -p --pretend          Don't actually install the new kernel or initrd.gz -q --quiet            Print less
+     --pause            Wait for user input before existing -m --modules=<list>   Only add listed modules to the existing initrd -p --pretend          Don't actually install the new kernel or initrd.gz -q --quiet            Print less
   -R --reset-config     Write fresh config file with default options